Bylaws of the Alpine Mountain Region Porsche Club of America

 Section 6 – Membership Year

-The membership year for members in AMR shall be set forth by PCA, who will manage renewal notices.
+The membership year for members or AMR shall be set forth by PCA, who manages renewal notices.
 Members who do not renew shall be dropped from membership.

 Section 7 – Privileges

-Only Active and Family-Active members in good standing shall be entitled to all the privileges of PCA, including eligibility to hold office and vote.
-Ballots will be mailed (or, if electronic means shall have been approved in accordance with these Bylaws, then by mail, by electronic means or any combination thereof), to Active members only, with space for the vote of the Family-Active member.
-The Active and Family-Active member may cast only one vote each in any election or referendum.
+Active members, and Family-active members in good standing shall be entitled to all the privileges of AMR, including eligibility to hold office and vote.
+Associate members and Affiliate members shall be entitled to neither vote nor hold elective office.
+Further, Family-active members, Affiliate members and Family associate members shall not be entitled to receive any duplication of any AMR mailings to the Active member.
+Ballots will be mailed (or, if electronic means shall have been approved in accordance with these Bylaws, then by mail, by electronic means or any combination thereof) to Active members only, with space for the vote of the Family-active member.
+The Active member and Family-active member may cast only one vote each in any election or referendum.

 Section 8 – Suspension